Research

 ProWrite: Biometric technology for improving college students’ writing processes

-I work as the Postdoctoral Research Associate and Project Manager for our team’s $750,000 NSF-funded project.
-Through this role, I work closely with faculty, graduate students, and undergraduate students in Dr. Evgeny Chukharev's PACE laboratory and contribute to our research project involving the automatic provision of process-focused writing feedback to students.
-I am responsible for designing and executing experiments, analyzing and interpreting data, reviewing literature, preparing professional presentations and scientific manuscripts, and supervising undergraduate and graduate research assistants.
+At Iowa State University, I worked as the Postdoctoral Research Associate and Project Manager for our team’s $750,000 NSF-funded project.
+Through this role, I worked closely with faculty, graduate students, and undergraduate students in Dr. Evgeny Chukharev's PACE laboratory and contributed to our research project involving the automatic provision of process-focused writing feedback to students.
+I was responsible for designing and executing experiments, analyzing and interpreting data, reviewing literature, preparing professional presentations and scientific manuscripts, and supervising undergraduate and graduate research assistants.

 Conference Presentations